 Parts Houses vs. the Internet:

-- IN THE COUNTRY: Where I lived before, it was a 80 mile round trip to the parts house, so I had to stock a sizeable inventory, and everything had to be ordered online.
-Fortunately, my customers were used to living in a remote area, and so were patient with a two or three day wait for the parts to fix their appliances.
+- IN THE COUNTRY: Where I lived before, it was an 80 mile round trip to the parts house, so I had to stock a sizeable inventory, and everything had to be ordered online.
+Fortunately, my customers were used to living in a remote area, and so were patient with a two or three-day wait for the parts to fix their appliances.